 "one must make one's choice between two views: on the one hand that there is a reason working in and through men's minds which can lay hold of a timeless structure of things: on the other, that thinking is a series of temporal events determined, like all other events, non-rationally"In other words, reason vs positivism.
 Reason (in it's most productive historical use) says roughly "there is a grand plan, and it is discoverable because our minds happen to be made to relate to that grand plan".
 Positivism says there is no plan, only a pile of "events" with no "privileged frame of reference", certainly including our concepts of "reason", "meaning", etc.

-Naturally, Mannheim liked the non-transcendent view, but wanted to make it privileged ... which of course is immediately self-refuting as is all relativism, since there IS NO PRIVILEGED (eg "right", "better", etc) POINT OF VIEW ... if there aren't any universals, absolutes, etc.
+Naturally, Mannheim liked the non-transcendent view, but wanted to make it privileged ... which of course is immediately self-refuting as is all relativism, since there IS NO PRIVILEGED (eg "right", "better", etc) POINT OF VIEW ... if there aren't any universals, absolutes, etc, there can't be.

 Or to put it another way in roughly the terms of Heidegger: